andypowe11/vCloudDirector-Docker-Swarm/README.md

 Good luck!

-# Tidying up
+## Tidying up

-Fed up with all this Docker nonesense?
+Fed up with all this Docker stuff?
 Run

     ./undeploy.sh

-to tidy up after yourself.
+to tidy up after yourself :-).